Postgraduate Course

 Benefitting from our expertise in online education, this course will be delivered through online learning, combined with academic support to help you become a qualified and confident classroom teacher of children aged 3 - 11 years.

-Additionally, trainees will undertake assessed placements in your local schools and will be supported for the duration of the course by a trained mentor from your school setting.
+Trainees will undertake assessed placements in your local schools and will be supported for the duration of the course by a trained mentor from your school setting.

-Who is the IPGCE with iQTS for?
+Who is the iQTS for?

 What you will study